 Taryn with her son, Noah

-Last year was your first time with iX?
+2019 was your first time with iX.
 What did you enjoy about it most, and what did you learn from the experience?

 What are you most looking forward to about iXperience this summer?
-How do you envision it being different from last summer and what will you be switching up?
+How will you be switching it up?

 How do you see the Data Science industry changing in the next year to five years?
 What skills will professionals need to hone?